alliedcode/passkeys-rails/README.md

 The target use case for this gem is a mobile application that uses a rails based API service to manage resources.
 The goal is to make it simple to register and authenticate users using passkeys from mobile applications in a rails API service.

 ## Usage

-    rails g passkeys_rails::install

-**PasskeysRails** maintains an `Agent` model and related `Passeys`.
+**PasskeysRails** maintains an `Agent` model and related `Passkeys`.
 If you have a user model, add `include PasskeysRails::Authenticatable` to your model and include the name of that class (e.g. `"User"`) in the `authenticatable_class` param when calling the register API or set the `PasskeysRails.default_class` to the name of that class.

 ### Optionally providing a **"user"** model during registration